bioDS/FBD-dLTTs/README.md

 Note that further work is necessary to make deterministic density calculations suitable for sampled ancestor trees.

 To run the code using this version of castor, clone the repo linked above.
-Then, run `source updateRunFBD.sh` to build the package, and run the Rscript.
+Then, run `source updateRunFBD.sh` to build the package, and run the Rscript `FBDensemble.R`.
 You will need to make sure you do not have the standard castor implementation loaded into R.

-If you have already built the package, you can run just the Rscript using `Rscript FBDensemble.R`.
+If you have already built the package, you can run just the main Rscript using `Rscript FBDensemble.R`.

+To produce nLTT curves using removal probabilities which are not constant, run `Rscript linearKappa.R`.